Blueprint contracts¶

 - consumed and published state contracts

-- failure semantics and evidence expectations
+- failure semantics and run-record expectations

 - destructive-operation controls